 - Invertebrates: tarantula, scorpions and insects Amphibians: frogs, toads and newts, among others.

 This course is aimed at students who wish to develop a career within the zoo industry.
 Students are provided with a combination of academic study with practical learning opportunities to develop a range of academic and professional skills specific to the zoo industry, with knowledge of exotic captive animal management.

-As a student studying zoo management, you will have regular access to the zoo-licensed animal centre facilities at University Centre Reaseheath, which boasts a range of archetypal zoo species, including primates, tapir and meerkats among others.
+As a student studying zoo management, you will have regular access to the zoo-licensed animal centre facilities at University Centre Reaseheath, which boasts a range of archetypal zoo species, including primates, birds of prey, and meerkats among others.

-Additionally, students can expect an interactive and personable learning experience that draws upon the expertise of our team of dedicated staff, with whom students can engage in study through the use of our first class facilities on campus, but also via overseas study opportunities.
+Additionally, students can expect an interactive and personal learning experience that draws upon the expertise of our team of dedicated staff, with whom students can engage in study through the use of our first class facilities on campus, but also via field course study opportunities (UK and overseas).

 Students are expected to study and complete 120 credits per year, which comprises six modules of study per academic level/year.
 All modules in year 1 are mandatory study, to ensure students come away with the fundamental skills and knowledge required to progress onto further study.
 Conversely, students will have the opportunity to select for certain optional modules in year 2, to allow for more specific disciplines/subject pathways to be developed.

 In Year 1 (Level 4), you will develop essential knowledge and skills in animal husbandry & handling, animal biology, principles of disease, and the role of zoos in species conservation.
 A heavy emphasis at Level 4 study will also be placed on the development of academic skills via regular tutoring with an assigned course manager.